Paris Fashion Week: How luxury fashion responded to the war on Ukraine – KION546

 Paris Fashion Week: How luxury fashion responded to the war on Ukraine

-In the month leading up to the Fall-Winter shows in Paris, it was widely believed that the event would mark a significant return to business as usual — a celebration for the fashion world after two years of pandemic-related disruptions.
+(CNN) by Fiona Sinclair Scott -- In the month leading up to the Fall-Winter shows in Paris, it was widely believed that the event would mark a significant return to business as usual -- a celebration for the fashion world after two years of pandemic-related disruptions.
 Coronavirus cases were relatively low, international travel to and from France had opened up and more brands were scheduled to stage physical instead of virtual shows.

 But days before Paris Fashion Week was due due to begin, the optimistic mood shifted.
 On February 24, the world watched in disbelief, then in horror, as Russian President Vladimir Putin launched his brutal attack on Ukraine.
 In Kyiv, a three-hour flight from Paris, pictures of families camped out in subway stations were akin to historical images of people in London seeking shelter below ground during bombing raids in World War II.